What's the difference?

 The standard full-sized spare wheel is mounted on the tailgate.

-There are three top tether points for child restraints/seats across the back seat, with ISOFIX anchors in the two outer positions.
+There are three top-tether points for child seats across the second row, with ISOFIX anchors on the two outer positions.

 The Wrangler is covered by Jeep's five-year/100,000km warranty, which is off the mainstream market standard of five years/unlimited km.